m4r4v/get-os-cve/README.md

 Author: **[m4r4v](https://github.com/m4r4v)**

-`get-os-cve` is a Python script that automatically detects the operating system it's running on, queries the National Vulnerability Database (NVD), and reports any known Common Vulnerabilities and Exposures (CVEs) associated with that OS.
+`get-os-cve` is a Python script that detects the operating system it's running on, queries the National Vulnerability Database (NVD), and prints any known Common Vulnerabilities and Exposures (CVEs) associated with that OS.

 ---